Connor McDavid ended Paul Bissonnette’s hockey career

 Bissonnette retired in 2016-17 after several years without playing in the NHL.
 But it turned out great for him anyways.
 He’s one of the most well-liked analyzers and characters in hockey, and his hilarious chirps on broadcast always get laughs from fans.

-This season, he even got hilariously roasted by Connor McDavid, but as it turns out, McDavid was the main reason that Bissonnette decided to retire, as he revealed in a funny story on the Spittin’ Chiclets podcast.
+A few seasons ago, he even got hilariously roasted by Connor McDavid but as it turns out, McDavid was the main reason that Bissonnette decided to retire, as he revealed in a funny story on the Spittin’ Chiclets podcast.

 ”I got cut out there f*cking two times against him, f*cking dash one each time within f*cking seconds.